hadynz/hadynz.github.io/_posts/blog/2014-06-12-social-media-analytics.md

   mask_style:  'opacity: 0.25;'
 comments: true
 meta: true
+quote:
+    text: In an age of constant live connections, the central question of self-examination is drifting from 'Who are you?' towards 'What are you doing?'
+    title: How to Thrive in the Digital Age
+    author: Tom Chatfield
 ---
 So after I built my sparkling new [Jekyll](http://www.jekyllrb.com)-based blog and wired up the usual third party widgets such as [Disqus](http://www.disqus.com) and [Twitter buttons](https://dev.twitter.com/docs/tfw),